Best Start-Up Business Loans

 How to Get

-• You can get a loan of up to £500,000 (or the equivalent of two months' worth of income) which can be topped up after successful repayments.
+• You can get a loan of up to £500,000

-• A minimum of £5,000 in annual sales and a minimum of 6 months in business are requirements.
+• A minimum of £5,000 in annual sales and a minimum of 6 months in business are requirements

 4. British Business Bank — Trusted Start-Up Business Loans